 The historic town of Brampton is situated close to Hadrian’s Wall and provides a relaxed pace of life in a traditional Cumbrian setting.

-Known as ‘the great border city’ Carlisle is the largest settlement in Cumbria, and has been a significant part of the UK since well before Roman times.
+Known as the Border City, Carlisle is the largest settlement in the county and has been a significant part of the UK since well before Roman times.